-JANUARY 16, 2018
+JANUARY 11, 2018

-The Tax Cuts and Jobs Act ("Act") implements sweeping reform to the Internal Revenue Code of 1986, as amended, with most changes effective January 1, 2018.
-Some of the most important changes impact individual taxpayers, including: (i) changes in individual tax rates and brackets; (ii) an increase in the standard deduction; and (iii) the repeal of personal exemptions.
-Employers must understand these new rules, as their payroll and related functions will also be impacted.
-In order to help account for these changes, on January 11, 2018, the IRS has released Notice 1036, providing rules for withholding for Federal income tax purposes.
+The Tax Cuts and Jobs Act (Act) implements sweeping reform to the Internal Revenue Code of 1986, as amended with most changes effective January 1, 2018.
+Among the most important changes are the impact to individuals, which are as follows: (i) changes in the individual tax rates and brackets, (ii) the increase in the standard deduction, and (iii) the repeal of personal exemptions.
+In order to help account for these changes, the IRS released Notice 1036 on January 11, 2018, providing the rules for withholding for Federal income tax purposes.

-In order to assist employers in understanding the new guidance, we have provided the following Q&A.
+In order to assist payors in understanding the new guidance, we have provided the following Q&A.